bellhyve/zelta/README.md

 If one or more arguments are provided, ```zelta``` will limit the replication process to the specified sites, hosts, or datasets.
 If no argument is provided, it will process according to the settings in the configuration file.

 Installation and Requirements
-- The scripts are compatible with awk using the NetBSD extensions
+- The scripts are compatible with awk using the NetBSD systime() extension (in FreeBSD base as of 2019).
-- Awk is hardcoded to /usr/bin/awk.
+- Awk is currently hardcoded to /usr/bin/awk.
 - Install the scripts (zmatch, zpull, zelta) /usr/local/bin/ or any directory in PATH
 - For zpull, make sure ssh auth and "zfs allow" is correctly configured for target systems.
 - For zelta, edit /usr/local/etc/zelta/zelta.conf to match your environment and replication needs.